acumos/system-integration/z2a/HOWTO.md

 # Ensure all k8s Pods created are in a 'Running' state.
 kubectl get pods -A
-# Execute 1-acumos.sh (install / configure noncore & core Acumos components) (Flow-1 and Flow-2)
+# Execute 1-acumos.sh (install / configure noncore & core Acumos components)
 ./1-acumos/1-acumos.sh

 # If Acumos plugins are to be installed in a new session: